OpenTermsArchive/contrib-versions/AmazonKindlePC/Legal Information.md

 We are required to state that "The Graphics Interchange Format© is the Copyright property of CompuServe Incorporated.
 GIF(sm) is a Service Mark property of CompuServe Incorporated."

-2\.
-Notices for OpenSSL Software.
+Please send bug reports, offers of help, etc. to jpeg-info@uunet.uu.net.
+2. Notices for OpenSSL Software.

 The OpenSSL toolkit stays under a dual license, i.e. both the conditions of the OpenSSL License and the original SSLeay license apply to the toolkit.
 See below for the actual license texts.
 Actually both licenses are BSD-style Open Source licenses.
 In case of any license issues related to OpenSSL please contact openssl-core@openssl.org.